 - Next Disposal Due

-- Disposal Schedule Set By – When roll-up has been applied, its the record number of the child item where the category and retention has been derived.
+- Disposal Schedule Set By – When roll-up has been applied, it is the record number of the child item where the category and retention has been derived.

 - Calculation Type – States how retention was calculated for the aggregation, values are either Rollup or Manual.